split/mountain

 We see your attention to stone/geology in both your paintings and your sculptures, what has attracted you to this material?

 Would it sound weird if I said I feel it in my bones?
-It’s a hard question to answer straightforwardly, or at least not without sounding too much like a Druid, but on the surface I guess it’s a material i've always just had an affinity for.
+It’s a hard question to answer straightforwardly, or at least not without sounding like a Druid, but on the surface I guess it’s a material i've always just had an affinity for.
 From a young age I've always kept stones close; collections of them, climbed them, shaped them.
 On a deeply embodied level I love feeling the resistance of working with stone, and in that choreography of give and take, two histories are negotiating with each other, my own accumulation of time and experience and that of the stone’s.
-It’s kind of a wild thing to think about, where geologic time meets human time.
+It’s kind of a wild thing to think about, where geologic time intersects with human time.